hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 * **Load Balancer SG**: Applied to the Elastic Load Balancer (ELB), controls incoming HTTP traffic from users
   * **Port 443** must be accessible to users for basic functionality, must also be accessible from the VPC itself, as certain internal services reach over the ELB to access cross-service APIs
-  * **Port 80** is recommended to leave open for convenience - the system is set up to force SSL by redirecting users who visit Private Terraform over HTTP to the HTTPS equivalent URL.
+  * **Port 80** is recommended to leave open for convenience - the system is set up to force SSL by redirecting users who visit Private Terraform Enterprise over HTTP to the HTTPS equivalent URL.
 If this port is not available, users who mistakenly visit the site over HTTP will see hanging requests in their browser
 * **Instance SG**: Applied to the EC2 Instance running the application
   * **Port 8080** must be accessible to the ELB to serve traffic
   * **Port 22** must be accessible to operators to perform diagnostics and troubleshooting over SSH